gadam/fintech_assessment_01/README.md

 ## Results

-The three rounds of stage-funding followed by Stewart's acquistion in the seven years since the company's inception point to a successful vision and value proposition by its founders.
+The three rounds of stage-funding followed by the acquisition of the company by Stewart in the seven years since the start-up's inception point to a successful vision and value proposition by its founders.
 The company claims to have processed 100B USD in loans for 10 of the top 40 lenders in the country (CloudVirga, n.d.).
-Given that it was only writing 3B USD in 2016 (Schulzke, 2016) its current level of loans processed represent a 79% compound annual growth rate indicating that its market share is growing and therefore is creating value for its shareholders.
+Given that it was only writing 3B USD in 2016 (Schulzke, 2016) its current level of loans processed represent a 79% compound annual growth rate indicating that its market share is growing and therefore has created and continues to create value for both its investors and shareholders.

 According to Zoominfo (n.d.), CloudVirga's nearest competitor in terms of revenue and employee headcount is Mortgage Cadence, however no information could be found regarding where it ranked amongst all the players in that segment.